LArSoft/larsoft.github.io/wiki/Create_Tags_for_a_LArSoft_Release_Build.md

     -   run “mrb uc” after removing packages

-Check the information for the build files(#Check-the-information-for-the-build-files)
+Check the information for the build files
 ----------------------------------------------------------------------------------------

 -   Each release needs a config file.
 We no longer use a source code manifest.